 All Census Tracts within the City contain a preponderance of minorities.
 Nonetheless, CDBG resources are more narrowly focused on low income areas within the City, particularly south of Pecan Blvd.
-A map indicating low income areas are found within this document.
-Project maps will be included as an attachment.
-These locally-created maps overlays project sites with low income Census Tracts.
+A map indicating low income areas and project maps are found within this document as an attachment.
+These locally-created maps overlay project sites with low income Census Tracts.